Affirmation: LGBTQ Mormons, Families, & Friends

-Affirmation: LGBTQ Mormons, Families, & Friends is an international organization for individuals who identify as gay, lesbian, transgender, bisexual, queer, intersex, or same-sex attracted, and their family members, friends, and church leaders who are members or former members of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Affirmation: LGBTQ Mormons, Families, & Friends is an international organization for individuals who identify as gay, lesbian, transgender, bisexual, queer, intersex, or same-sex attracted, and their family members, friends, and church leaders who are members and former members of the Church of Jesus Christ of Latter-day Saints (LDS Church).

 History

 Gay Mormon marchers with Affirmation at the 1979 Los Angeles Pride parade.

 1970s

 Under the name Affirmation: Gay Mormons United, the first Affirmation group was organized on June 11, 1977 in Salt Lake City by Stephan Zakharias (formerly Stephen James Matthew Price) and a group of other Mormon and former-Mormon gays and lesbians at the conference for the Salt Lake Coalition for Human Rights.
 Stephan organized the group in response to the suicides of two Brigham Young University students who had undergone shock aversion therapy on the campus.

 The original organization struggled to survive until 1978, when Paul Mortensen, inspired by an article on the group in The Advocate, formed the Los Angeles chapter.
 Through the influence of the Los Angeles chapter, Affirmation groups began appearing in many cities around the US.

 Gay Mormons at the National March on Washington for Lesbian and Gay Rights on 14 October 1979.

 Signs saying "BYU alumni" and "Gay Mormon" were held aloft by the Affirmation group at the 1979 Los Angeles Pride Parade in what was called the first out gay Mormon presence at a pride parade.
 One of the participants was interviewed on camera wearing a BYU jersey.